Computer History Museum Opens New Exhibition "Make Software: Change the World!"

 • Exponential Center, opened in 2016, is designed for entrepreneurs and those who support them.
 Entrepreneurs and computing go hand in hand.
 Across the world, people want to understand why that is, how it happens, what is special about the way it works in Silicon Valley, and how past innovation connects to the future.
 The Exponential Center, supported by an advisory board with some of the leading innovators and investors in Silicon Valley, will capture and preserve that history and make those forward-looking connections.

-• Center for Software History, designed primarily for historians, academics and researchers is a $20 million center that leverages the Museum’s extensive collections to understand and tell the story of software, preserving this history for posterity.
+• Software History Center, designed primarily for historians, academics and researchers is a $20 million center that leverages the Museum’s extensive collections to understand and tell the story of software, preserving this history for posterity.
 This center will house the Museum’s growing collection of source code.

 • Education Center, scheduled to open in 2017, is designed for families, educators and students of all ages.
 This IDEO designed center extends the Museum’s award-winning education programs that explore not only the “what” but also the “why” and the “how” of computing and encourages visitors to think critically about how technology is changing our lives.